The 14th edition of the Dakar Biennale puts up the first significant survey of Senegalese artist El Hadji Sy’s work in the city.

-Binyavanga’s fashion sensibility (the caftans, the dresses, the hats, the dyed hair) and his choices in his memoir, and his essays, will have a lasting impact.
+Binyavanga’s fashion sensibility as well as his choices in his memoir, and his essays, will have a lasting impact after he is gone.

-Bisi Silva’s constant movement was a form of unlearning, seen in her awareness of artists and cultural production on the African continent.
+Bisi Silva’s constant movement was a form of unlearning; in her awareness of artists and cultural production on the African continent.

-A review of Dak’Art, the only art biennale of its scope today with a mandate to include all artists of African descent.
+Dak’Art is the only art contemporary biennale of its scope with a mandate to include all artists of African descent.